mrkmg/git-stream/README.md

-    -m, --message {message}   A message for the merge (Implies -n) -n, --no-ff               Force a non fast-forward merge -l, --leave               Do not remove the feature branch
+    -m, --message {message}   A message for the merge (Implies -n) -n, --no-ff               Force a non fast-forward merge -l, --leave               Do not remove the feature branch -p, --no-push             Do not push the changes to the remote

 #### release